sari-saba-sadiya/EEGExtract/README.md

 </sub>

 A pyhton package for extracting EEG features.
 First developed for the paper ["Unsupervised EEG Artifact Detection and Correction"](https://www.frontiersin.org/articles/10.3389/fdgth.2020.608920/abstract), published in Frontiers in Digital Health, Special issue on Machine Learning in Clinical Decision-Making.
+[Press here](https://www.frontiersin.org/articles/10.3389/fdgth.2020.608920/bibTex) or scroll to the bottom of this page for BibTex citation.

 To the best of our knowladge EEGExtract is the most comprihensive library for EEG feature extraction currently available.
 This library is actively mentained, please open an issue if you believe adding a specific feature will be of benefit for the community.

 ## Setup
-Simply download the code and place teh `EEGExtract.py` file in the same folder as your repo.
+Simply download and place the `EEGExtract.py` file in the same folder as your repo.
 You can then use `import EEGExtract as eeg`.

 ## License